eficode-academy/docker-katas/labs/10-multi-stage-builds.md

 ## Task: create a tiny go-application container

-> NB: requires docker version 17.05
+> NB: requires docker version 17.05 or higher

 In [multi-stage-build/hello.go](multi-stage-build/hello.go) we have created a small go application that prints `hello world` to your terminal.